 - 68% of customers leave because they perceive you are indifferent to them – (Customer Retention Report)

-As we discussed in our first eBook, relationships matter.
+As we discussed in our eBook, relationships matter.
 It’s relationships that help us retain customers and it’s relationships that help our businesses generate referrals that lead to operation success.
 Here are few ways to transform your organization into a relationship empire:

 Use Your CRM to Gather Intelligence